 Loopbacking permits the geographical relocation of the MP, "anywhere" in the "loopback path".
 It may be noted that the relocated MP doesn't have to be at the location of the originating point (OP); it may also be in between the LP and OP section.

-[IETF LOOPBACK] defines a "media loopback" capability, which could be supported by H.248 entities (see [ITU-T H.248.LOOPB]).
+[b-IETF RFC 6849] defines a "media loopback" capability, which could be supported by H.248 entities (see [ITU-T H.248.85]).
 The notion of "media" is primarily related to all kind of application data carried via RTP.
 Figure I.4 depicts a use case with an enabled "media loopback" at the H.248 BGW.

 Figure I.4 – Use case 4: IP-IP H.248 MG and remote SIP UE – Single location of MPs ("LP by MG")